Lovozero (rural locality)

-Lovozero (Лово́зеро; Луяввьр; Luujäuʹrr; Lujávri; Luujärvi) is a rural locality (a selo) and the administrative center of Lovozersky District in Murmansk Oblast, Russia, located on both banks of the Virma River, which is not far from Lake Lovozero, and 164 km southeast of Murmansk, the administrative center of the oblast.
+Lovozero (Лово́зеро; Луя̄ввьр) is a rural locality (a selo) and the administrative center of Lovozersky District in Murmansk Oblast, Russia, located on both banks of the Virma River, which is not far from Lake Lovozero, and 164 km southeast of Murmansk, the administrative center of the oblast.
 Population: It is the second largest locality in the district after Revda.

 History

 In 1574, the settlement of Loyyavrsiyt (literally, "settlement of strong people by the lake") was founded at the site of modern Lovozero.
 Lovozero itself is first mentioned in chronicles in 1608.

 Economy

 The main business in Lovozero is the agricultural and reindeer husbandry cooperative Tundra.
 Fishing, hunting, and picking cloudberries are also important.

 Transportation

-The closest railway station is in Revda, located 20 km to the west.
+The closest railway station is in Olenegorsk, located 85 km to the west.

 Military

 A military helicopter base is located 2 km to the southeast.